YuraKostin/ILED/README.md

   age: number;
 }

-const emulateUserRequest = () => Promise.resolve({ name: 'John', age: 38 });
+// Just an example function, which emulates response from API const emulateUserRequest = () => Promise.resolve({ name: 'John', age: 38 });

 const App = () => {
-  const [state, setState] = useState<State>({ type: 'Initial', data: null });
+  // Define a state using the `State` type as a generic parameter into `useState` hook and Initial type value as initial value const [state, setState] = useState<State>({ type: 'Initial', data: null });

   const loadUser = () => {